 A 5 minute walk north of the Trevi Fountain brings you to one of Rome’s busiest area’s, the Spanish Steps.
 This grand staircase borders the Piazza di Spagna which is home to the Spanish Embassy (it’s a former palace).

 The 174 steps link this lower part of Rome with the area above which hosts the Borghese Gardens and the Rome Zoo.
-It’s quite a walk to the entrance of the Borghese Gardens from the Spanish Steps but the gardens and Villa Borghese are well worth a half-day of your time if you’re in Rome for a little longer than a day.
+It’s quite a walk to the entrance of the Borghese Gardens from the Spanish Steps but the gardens and Villa Borghese are well worth a half-day of your time if you have more than 1 day in Rome.

 6. The Pantheon